AnaG0307/adriana-crafter-ii/README.md

 ### Acknowledgements

-- Thank you to my firneds and family who patiently checked the website every time I requested them to do and provided the best feedback and support they could.
+- Thank you to my friends and family who patiently checked the website every time I requested them to do and provided the best feedback and support they could.
+- Thank you to Adriana, the artist, who was as excited as myself to go through the project and created all the images and videos to make the site complete.
 - Thank you to my mentor, Seun, for her help and support through my first steps as a developer on my first project.
-- Thank you to Adriana, the artist, who was as excited as myself to go through the project and created all the images and videos to make the site complete.

 [Back to Top ⇧](#AdrianaCrafter)